-The jacking equipment you will need is stored under the rear seat in the TrailBlazer or in the left rear quarter panel storage compartment in the TrailBlazer EXT.
-See Rear Seat Operation on page 1-6 for more information on accessing the jacking equipment.
+The jacking equipment you will need is stored under the rear seat on the passenger's side of the vehicle.
+See Rear Seat Operation on page 1-6 for more information on accessing the jacking equipment under the rear seat.

-The tools you'll be using include the wheel wrench (A), tire blocks (B), extension(s) (socket end) (C), handle (jack end) (D), and jack (E).
-The Trailblazer EXT will include an additional extension
+The tools you'll be using include the wheel wrench (A), tire blocks (B), extension (socket end) (C), handle (jack end) (D), and jack (E).